 Danny defeated the Monster of the Week in that episode with a power he got in the season premiere and advice from a character from that very episode.

-More egregiously, the fact "Reality Trip" was aired after episodes that it was supposed to precede removed any level of shock about Danny's secret being revealed in the episode; having seen the episodes that took place after it and noting that the status quo was unchanged, it was obvious to everyone ahead of time that a Reset Button would be used.
+The episode "Reality Trip" was aired after episodes that it was supposed to precede, removing any level of shock about Danny's secret being revealed in the episode for those aware of this fact; having seen the episodes that took place after it and noting that the status quo was unchanged, it was obvious ahead of time that a Reset Button would be used.

 "The Ultimate Enemy" was aired prior to "The Fenton Menace", despite it being clear by events in the episodes that "The Fenton Menace" had to have occurred first.